wangchning/vocabulary/Vocabulary.md

 ### shatter
 If your best friend ignores you all day, your heart shatters; and if you stumble and fall on your way up to a podium to give a speech, your confidence may shatter.

+### simultaneous
+: happening or being done at exactly the same time.
+- There are several simultaneous explosions in different cities.
+- The report will be broadcast in Russian with simultaneous English translation.
+- To drive a car, you've got to learn to do several things simultaneously.
+- Two children answered the teacher's question simultaneously.

 ### split
 - If you and your boyfriend split, you are no longer together.
 If your pants split, they come open at the seam.
 If both of these happen in the same day, split!
 (Get out of here!)
 - Let's split the apple in two.